 To date, five Blast Injury Types have been completed or initiated.
 The remaining nine Blast Injury Types will be evaluated in the rank order determined by the re-prioritization effort.
 Please contact the BIRCO for more information, to get involved, or to obtain copies of reports on completed Blast Injury Types.

 The Lower Extremity Blast Injury Type has completed its BIPSR Process evaluation; findings and recommendations are being shared with the DoD S&T community.

 The Spine and Back Blast Injury Type has completed its BIPSR Process evaluation; findings and recommendations are being shared with the DoD S&T community.

 The Upper Extremity Blast Injury Type has completed its BIPSR Process evaluation; findings and recommendations are being finalized.

 The BIPSR Process for the Auditory Blast Injury Type has been initiated.
-In collaboration with the MITRE team, the PCO is proving out the iBIPSR capability, using the Auditory Blast Injury Type as exemplar.
+In collaboration with the MITRE team, the BIRCO is proving out the iBIPSR capability, using the Auditory Blast Injury Type as exemplar.

 The Dermal Burns Blast Injury Type will be calling for Stakeholder participation soon.
-If this is an area of expertise and interest to your organization, please contact the PCO for more information on how you can support our Service Members through participating in the BIPSR Process.
+If this is an area of expertise and interest to your organization, please contact the BIRCO for more information on how you can support our Service Members through participating in the BIPSR Process.